wilsonfrantine/R4eco/README.md

 ## Using some functions

-In order to start we must have some data.
-If you don't have any you can generate from the package with `simulate_data()`.
-This way you can use the data or take a look at what the package expect for the functions.
+We must have some data to start with.
+If you have any, you may generates it from the package with `simulate_data()`.

 ```{r}
 #Simple like this:
 simulate_data()
 ```
-To calculate renkonen similarity you can:
+To calculate renkonen similarity you can just:

 ```{r}
 df <- simulate_data(5, 9)